syyxtl/FBTNN/readme.md

       run eval.py

 ### Expansibility
-the well trained model is store in data(we recommand three_scale_sh_h3.h5) the work you should do is write a model in mmodel.py and extend the model(we have three models for you to learn)
+the well trained model is store in data. <br>
+the work you should do is write a model in mmodel.py and extend the model(we have three models for you to learn).
+Simply, you can do the following things to get a new model
+      step 1: collect the data and calculte the information entropy under our definition of features. step 2: find the folloing code in FBTNN.py - Line 62 base_model = load_model('./model/three_scale_sh_h3.h5').get_layer(index=0)  # please change the model-name to "*_tl_*_l.h5" in /FBTNN/model/ step 3: find the folloing code in FBTNN.py - Line 89
+      model.save("three_scale_tl_h2_l.h5") # please change the model-name as you want

 Alternative, you can feed your own data in the "FBTNN.py" can also get a good result.